Find a Doctor

 - Fax: (602) 406-6110

-Nader Sanai, MD, is the J.N.
-Harber Professor of Neurological Surgery and also holds the Francis & Dionne Najafi Chair in Neurosurgical Oncology at Barrow Neurological Institute.
-As an internationally recognized brain tumor surgeon, his specialty clinical practice is devoted entirely to patients with benign and malignant brain tumors, particularly those in high-risk areas.
-He is a world expert in using brain mapping techniques to identify and preserve areas of motor, sensory, and language function during surgery.
-As one of the nation’s highest volume neurosurgical oncologists, Dr. Sanai was elected, in 2016, as the youngest member of the American Academy of Neurological Surgeons, the most respected academic organization in neurosurgery.
+Nader Sanai, MD, is the Francis & Dionne Najafi Chair in Neurosurgical Oncology at Barrow Neurological Institute.
+An internationally acclaimed neurosurgeon and one of the nation’s highest-volume brain tumor surgeons, Dr. Sanai has built a specialty clinical practice devoted to patients with benign and malignant brain tumors, particularly those in high-risk areas.
+He is an expert in intraoperative brain mapping techniques, which identify and preserve areas of motor, sensory, and language function during brain surgery.
+In 2016, Dr. Sanai was elected to the American Academy of Neurological Surgeons, the most respected academic organization in neurosurgery.

-Dr. Sanai’s brain tumor research efforts are funded by over a dozen external granting agencies, including the National Institutes of Health (NIH) and the Ben & Catherine Ivy Foundation.
-Dr. Sanai is one of only a handful of neurosurgeons in the nation serving as the principal investigator for multiple NIH R01 grants.
-Collectively, Dr. Sanai’s published research has led to over 15,000 total citations and an h index of 47 – one of the highest for an academic neurosurgeon in the United States, where the median for a department chair is 22.
+Dr. Sanai’s brain tumor research is funded by more than a dozen external granting agencies, including the National Institutes of Health (NIH) and the National Cancer Institute (NCI), as well as foundational support from the Ben & Catherine Ivy Foundation.
+Dr. Sanai is one of only a handful of neurosurgeons in the United States serving as the principal investigator for multiple NIH and NCI R01 grants and the only neurosurgeon to have led multiple research studies reported in the journals Nature and The New England Journal of Medicine.
+Dr. Sanai has authored more than 300 peer-reviewed publications and delivered over 300 national and international lectures in neuro-oncology.
+Collectively, Dr. Sanai’s published research has led to more than 30,000 total citations in academic literature.

 Please call (602) 406-3181 to request an appointment with Dr. Sanai.